LinkedEarth/LeapFROGS/chapters/module5.md

 </opt>
 </choice>

-The act of downloading a local copy of the repository, linked to the original respository for syncing changing is called:
+The act of downloading a local copy of the repository, linked to the original repository for syncing changing is called:

 <choice id="05-07">
 <opt text="Forking">